 With hacking on the rise and malicious software able to steal your personal information without you even knowing it, protecting your privacy while online is becoming one of the most important security issues for everyone.
 If you or anyone in your family is online, you need a way to make sure that your information remains safe.
 Fortunately, a virtual private network (VPN) can help hide your identity and keep you safe while online.
 We tested the top VPNs to help you make the best decision for protecting your online privacy.
-In our opinion, the following top three editor’s picks give you the best protection and at a price that is affordable.
+In our opinion, the following top-three editor’s picks give you the best protection and at a price that is affordable.

 What Does A VPN Do?

-First off, you may be wondering why you need a VPN and if your normal security software is enough.
+You may be wondering why you need a VPN and if your normal security software is enough.
 First off, let’s just say that you need a VPN and you also need security software.
 Good security software can help protect you from active attacks, but it does not necessarily hide your online activities from potential hackers.
 Security software can help you prevent things from downloading onto your computer, but they do not necessarily prevent someone from stealing your identity or other information while it is traveling through cyberspace.
 You need a VPN to protect you from hackers and other spyware from stealing your information as it is being passed from server to server across the Internet.

 Essentially, all VPNs work the same way under the hood.
 The software encrypts your data before it goes out onto the Internet.
 If you are working on a public network, such as at your local library or coffee shop, it encrypts it before that server even sees it.
 The data then goes to the VPN and from the VPN to your destination on the Internet.
 For instance, if you are accessing Facebook at your local coffee shop, anything that you send will first be encrypted, then go to the server at the coffee shop, then to the VPN, then to Facebook.
 Likewise, any data coming back would be encrypted then sent to the VPN then to the coffee shop server and to your computer.

 A VPN allows you to hide your actual location.
 For instance, a VPN may make it appear that you are accessing the Internet from any location that is available on your VPN network.
-For instance, to someone surfing the Internet, it could appear that you are from Caracas, Venezuela or Moscow, Russia instead of your actual physical location.
+For example, to someone surfing the Internet, it could appear that you are from Caracas, Venezuela or Moscow, Russia instead of your actual physical location.

 When you use a VPN, the VPN serves as a third party that connects to the Internet on your behalf.
 No one can easily identify you or your location.
 If someone does happen to snatch a bit of the information that is being passed, they will get the encrypted version, rather than the raw data, which may contain personal information such as your bank account number, password, or Social Security number.
 Using a VPN to connect to the Internet is much safer than doing it through your home computer with direct access to the Internet.